danyspin97/danyspin97-site/content/blog/privacy-browsers.md

 ![](https://raw.githubusercontent.com/intika/Librefox/master/capture.png)

-As strange as it sounds, Librefox is not a fork.
+As strange as it sounds, _Librefox_ is not a fork.
 It instead consists in a bunch of configuration files applied to vanilla Firefox.
 Privacy extensions and sane settings are shipped with it, unneeded features are removed (like crash reporter and updater).
 An optional Dark theme[^41] crafted by Librefox team is available.

 The first version of Librefox has been relased in November 2018, so it’s a pretty new and interesting project.
-As of January 2019, Librefox distributes the configurations files that need to be applied manually to vanilla Firefox, by unpacking them in the installation directory.
+As of January 2019, Librefox distributes the configurations files that need to be **applied manually** to vanilla Firefox, by unpacking them in the installation directory.
 Developers stated that a complete build is planned[^25].

-Download![^26]
+_Download!_[^26]

 ### Pale Moon [^23]

-Pale Moon is a fork of Firefox dated back in the 2009.
+_Pale Moon_ is a fork of Firefox dated back in the 2009.
 It supports XUL and offers the old Firefox UI.
 The rendering engine is the same of Basilisk so they are almost the same in terms of speed.

-For reason stated above about its developers, I suggest using other more trustworthy alternatives.
+For **reason stated above** about its developers, I suggest using other more trustworthy alternatives.

 ### Waterfox [^27]

-Waterfox’s philosophy is close to Librefox, but dates back in the 2011; it has a dedicated website with all the relative informations and the full build download.
+_Waterfox_’s philosophy is close to Librefox, but dates back in the 2011; it has a dedicated website with all the relative informations and the full build download.

-It allows the installation of every plugin (unlike Icecat) but its version lags behind: at the time of writing the last release is 56.2.6, while Firefox latest stable release is 64.0.2.
+It allows the installation of every plugin (unlike Icecat) but its **version lags behind**: at the time of writing the last release is 56.2.6, while Firefox latest stable release is 64.0.2.

-Download![^28]
+_Download!_[^28]

 ## Dooble [^38]

 ![](https://textbrowser.github.io/dooble/images/dooble.png)

-Dooble is a Qt browser written with privacy in mind that uses QtWebEngine (Chromium integration in Qt libraries).
+_Dooble_ is a Qt browser written with privacy in mind that uses QtWebEngine (Chromium integration in Qt libraries).

-Download![^39]
+_Download!_[^39]

 ## Falkon [^31]

 ![](https://www.falkon.org/images/screenshot.png)

-Falkon, which changed name in the latest release, is the former Qupzilla, a Qt based browser made by KDE; it uses QtWebEngine.
+_Falkon_, which changed name in the latest release, is the former _Qupzilla_, a Qt based browser made by KDE; it uses QtWebEngine.

-Download! [^32]
+_Download!_ [^32]

 ## GNOME Web [^29]

 ![](https://wiki.gnome.org/Apps/Web?action=AttachFile&do=get&target=epiphany-3-24.jpg)

-GNOME Web, formerly known as Ephiphany, is the browser of choice for GNOME desktop and Elementary OS.
+_GNOME Web_, formerly known as _Ephiphany_, is the browser of choice for GNOME desktop and Elementary OS.
 It features a clean interface (which pair perfectly with the above desktops) and uses Webkit[^30] (Apple open-source browser engine).
-The latter is also its biggest flaw: Webkit it’s slower than its competitors (both Firefox browser engine and Chromium).
+The latter is also its biggest flaw: **Webkit is slower** than its competitors (both Firefox browser engine and Chromium).

 Another worth mentioning feature is the desktop integration with GNOME:

 ![](https://wiki.gnome.org/Apps/Web?action=AttachFile&do=get&target=epiphany-web-apps.jpg)

-Install it from your distro repository!
+_Install it from your distro repository!_

 ## Konqueror [^35]

 ![](https://docs.kde.org/trunk5/en/applications/konqueror/konqorg.png)

 Another Qt browser that’s developed by the KDE team.
 Its peculiarity is its support for both QtWebEngine engine and KHtml[^36] engine.
-Right-click and then choose “Render with KHtml” or “Render with WebEngine”, this is all it takes to switch between the rendering engines.
+Right-click and then choose “_Render with KHtml_” or “_Render with WebEngine_”, this is all it takes to switch between the rendering engines.

-The KHtml browser engine was choosed by Apple as starting point for its WebKit, but it’s currently unusable because of inability to render Html5 properly.
+The _KHtml_ browser engine was choosed by Apple as starting point for its WebKit, but it’s currently **unusable** because of inability to render Html5 properly.

-Install it from your distro repository!
+_Install it from your distro repository!_

 ## Midori [^37]

 ![](https://upload.wikimedia.org/wikipedia/commons/9/95/Midori_Screenshot.png)

-Midori is a lightweight browser, originally developed for the XFCE desktop (indeed its UI reminds this desktop); it uses WebKit.
+_Midori_ is a lightweight browser, originally developed for the XFCE desktop (indeed its UI reminds this desktop); it uses WebKit.

 ## RAM usage

 ![](http://i.imgur.com/v2RiPUU.jpg)
-****Google literally eating RAM*******
+*Google literally eating RAM*

-In term of system resources, browsers have made huge improvments in the last years, especially Firefox.
+In term of system resources, browsers have made **huge improvments** in the last years, especially Firefox.
 If we ordered browsers in terms of RAM usage (from highest to lowest), it would be: Google Chrome, Firefox and then all the others.

-QtWebEngine, even though it is based on Chromium, doens’t consume the same amount of RAM; considering that browsers using this engine also have a lightweight GUI, they are perfect for low-end machines.
+QtWebEngine, even though it is based on Chromium, doens’t _consume the same amount of RAM_; considering that browsers using this engine also have a lightweight GUI, they are perfect for low-end machines.
 Along with WebKit browers as well.

 ## Notes about add ons

-Firefox has recently deprecated support for its extensions API to support the Chrome extensions API; as a result, Chrome and Firefox (including their forks) share the extension format.
+Firefox has recently deprecated support for its extensions API to support the Chrome extensions API; as a result, Chrome and Firefox (including their forks) **share the extension format**.
 This is not true for all the other browsers listed in this post: each one supports its own format and has its own add ons (usually not more than 10).

 ### Bonus: Privacy-aware addons [^17]